JoeyAndres/template-children/README.md

 personally try and see what is up.

 # TODO:
-1. `children` or `getChildren` methods accepts an integer **x** and will return all children in **x** tiers, in a dfs order.
+1. ~~`children` or `getChildren` methods accepts an integer **x** and will return all children in **x** tiers, in a dfs order.~~
-2. Improve performance in MutationObserver by not doing anything if non of the things that got reordered are direct children.
-This is because, there exist no grand children DOM element that is the top level DOM element of a child template.
+2. ~~Improve performance in MutationObserver by not doing anything if non of the things that got reordered are direct children.
+This is because, there exist no grand children DOM element that is the top level DOM element of a child template.~~
+3. In 0.0.5 performance improvements were made by having just one mutation observer delegating task to each template instances.

+   Possible ways to even make this faster:
+   - Only enable (for a template) when children()/getChildren() is called.
+   - Have some hash concerning first level elements to template.
+This will massively improve performance.
+By only considering first level, we avoid executing changes from top level template to the template where the dom element that changed is in first leve.